-Gareth is a Legal Director in the White Collar Crime Group, part of Mishcon's Fraud & Dispute Resolution team.
-He is responsible for the full range of advice and litigation relating to business crime, including: white collar criminal defence, restraint and confiscation of assets advice, anti-bribery and anti-fraud compliance advice, and private prosecutions.
+Gareth Minty is a Legal Director in the White Collar Crime & Investigations Group.
+He advises clients across the full range of litigation relating to white collar crime, including: private prosecutions, internal investigations, white collar criminal defence, restraint and confiscation of assets advice, and anti-bribery and corruption compliance advice.

 Gareth is a Certified Fraud Examiner (CFE) and is one of firm's trainers of prospective CFE's.
-He is also a member of the Fraud Lawyer's Association and the International Bar Association.
+He is also a member of the Private Prosecutors' Association, the Fraud Lawyer's Association and the International Bar Association.

 - Defended an SFO prosecution for laundering the proceeds of 'boiler room' frauds

 - Defending clients under investigation for bribery and corruption offences (including Bribery Act 2010 offences)

 - Acted for clients under investigation, across multiple jurisdictions, for offences relating to rate/market manipulation

 - Representation of clients who have been the subject of substantial cash seizures in accordance with the Proceeds of Crime Act

 - Led the team responsible for the 'phone hacking' and corruption cases that arose from the investigation into the News of the World and, subsequently, other national newspapers

 - R v Sarwar & Others –£100 million intra-EU Missing Trader VAT Fraud (including pre-charge restraint and post-conviction proceedings in relation to confiscation of assets)

 - R v Ali & Others –a £15 million trans-EU indirect tax Fraud